Particular/docs.particular.net/samples/sqltransport/store-and-forward/sample.md

 ### Send pipeline

-The new behavior is added at the beginning of the send pipeline.
+The new behavior is added at the beginning of the send pipeline (in Version 5) or in the routing stage (in Version 6).

 snippet:SendThroughLocalQueueBehavior

+The behavior ignores messages coming from a handler or deferred.
+In the first case the incoming message will be retried ensuring the outgoing messages are eventually delivered.
+In the second the destination is the local timeout manager satellite.

-It checks if the message comes from a handler and in such case it does nothing.
-Otherwise it captures the destination of the message in a header and overrides the original value so that the message is actually send to the local endpoint (put in the end of the endpoint's incoming queue).
+It captures the destination of the message in a header and overrides the original value so that the message is actually send to the local endpoint (put in the end of the endpoint's incoming queue).

-NOTICE: Other properties of a message (such as defer time) are not captured in this example.
+NOTICE: In Version 5 other properties of a message (such as defer time) are not captured in this example.
 In order to use similar feature in production, make sure to capture all relevant information (e.g. defer time).

 ### Receive pipeline

-In the receive pipeline the new behavior is placed just before loading the message handlers.
+In the receive pipeline the new behavior is placed just before loading the message handlers (in Version 5) or in the physical processing stage (in Version 6).

 snippet:ForwardBehavior